gxchain/docs/docs/advanced/snapshot.md

 # How to use snapshot

-This document describes how to generate a snapshot of a node.
+This document describes how to generate and use gxchain snapshot.

 ## What is Snapshot